gioannidis/deb_package_statistics/README.md

 # deb_package_statistics

-Python command line tool that displays deb package statistics for various architectures.
+Python command line tool that prints the debian packages with the most associated filenames.

+This tool downloads the Contents Indices file for a given architecture or the "source" pseudo-architecture, computes the packages that have the most filenames associated with them, and returns the top 10 packages.
+Users can optionally tune the number of the top packages to print.
+The packages are printed in descending order based on the number of associated filenames.

 ## Preface

-This repository implements a technical assessment for the purposes of a recruitment process.
+This repository implements a technical assessment that has been given for the purposes of a recruitment process in order to illustrate various aspects of our work as a Software Engineer, e.g., design, implementation, testing, and documemtation.

+The [instructions](#original-instructions) section describes the original instructions that were shared by the company for the purposes of this assessment.

 ## Requirements